guyzmo/flask-presst/docs/signals.rst

 pre-process and post-process most parts of the read, create, update cycle.

-:class:`ModelResource` and :class:`PolymorphicModelResource` instances hook into these signals; other child classes of :class:`PresstResource` should be written to hook into them as well.
+:class:`ModelResource` and :class:`PolymorphicModelResource` instances hook into these signals; other child classes of :class:`Resource` should be written to hook into them as well.

 .. module:: flask_presst.signals